yogeshpv/python-intro/notes/assignment.md

 The goal of this assignment is to familiarize yourself with some advanced python features so that you can write cleaner, more efficient code.

+## Part 0: Fork and clone the repo

+You should make your own copy of the repository so that you can edit it and at the end submit a pull request.

+1. Create a fork of this repo by clicking on the **Fork** link in the upper right.
+2. Checkout your personal copy of the repo: `git clone https://github.com/<username>/python-intro`

+### How to submit?
+1. `git add filename` for all the files you want to add.
+2. `git commit -m "Message describing what you did"`
+3. `git push origin master`
+4. Now if you go to your personal copy on github, your changes should be there: `https://github.com/<username>/python-intro`
+5. From there, click on **Pull Requests** and then **New pull request**.

+Ideally, you should regularly run steps 1-3.
+This will save your work as you go.
+And if you ever goof things up, you will have all the history, you can revert any file to how it was at any previous commit!

 ## Part 1: Fill in some functions

 In this part, you will fill in the functions in `functions.py` according to their docstrings.
 We've written some test code for you in `test_functions.py`.